JREAM/php-saas-jream/app/updates.md

 _This is an overview of JREAM development.
 This is not a comprehensive list of every update._

+## 4-23-17
+- Launched Blog, it's now in the main navigation.
+- Blog Design is not complete, writing content to help people first.
+- PS: I don't use WordPress :)

 ## 4-22-17
 - Working on researching various frameworks for new changes
 - Preparing a new UI Design